-500 NUTRITION COMMUNICATION AND EDUCATION SKILLS

-4 credits Prerequisite: 133 or 316.
-Theory and development of communication and education skills essential to dietetics practice; interpersonal communication; interviewing; nutrition counseling; education techniques, media, and current technology.
+NUTRITION COMMUNICATION AND EDUCATION SKILLS Prerequisite: 133 or 316.
+Theory and development of communication and education skills essential to dietetics practice; interpersonal communication; interviewing; nutrition counselng; education techniques, media, and current technology.

-501 FAMILY-LIFE PATTERNS IN THE ECONOMICALLY DEPRIVED HOME 2 credits Study of family life onentation and life-style patterns among economically deprived with emphasis on impact or socioeconomic and psychological deprivation on family members throughout family life span.
+FAMILY-LIFE PATTERNS IN THE ECONOMICALLY DEPRIVED HOME Study of family life orientation and life-style patterns among economically deprived with emphasis on impact or socioeconomic and psychological deprivation on family members throughout family life span

-503 ADVANCED FOOD PREPARATION 3 credits Prerequisite: 141 or 245 or permission of instructor.
+ADVANCED FOOD PREPARATION Prerequisite: 141 or 245 or permission of instructor.
 Study of advanced techniques of food preparation.
 Introduction to and interpretation of classic and foreign cuisines.
-Emphasis on individualized experience, skill development and evaluation of procedures and results.
+Emphasis on ndividualized experience, skill development and evaluation of procedures and results.

-504 ADOLESCENCE IN THE FAMILY CONTEXT Prerequisites: 201, 265 or permission of instructor.
+ADOLESCENCE IN THE FAMILY CONTEXT Prerequisites: 201, 265 or permission of instructor.
 The influences of adolescent behavior on the family and the influence of the family environment on adolescent development.

-506 FAMILY FINANCIAL MANAGEMENT

-Analysis of the family as a financial unit including financial problems and their resolution, decision-making patterns and financial practices behavior.
+FAMILY FINANCIAL MANAGEMENT Analysis of the family as a financial unit including financial problems and their resolution, deci-sion-making patterns and financial practices behavior.
 Cases, exercises, problems and computer analysis.

-518 HISTORY OF INTERIOR DESIGN I 4 credits The study of furnishings, interiors, and architecture from antiquity through the eighteenth century, with emphasis on the socio-cultural influences shaping their development.
+HISTORY OF INTERIOR DESIGN I The study of furnishings, interiors, and architecture from antiquity through the eighteenth century, with emphasis on the socio-cultural influences shaping their development.

-519 HISTORY OF INTERIOR DESIGN II

-The study of nineteenth and twentieth-century furnishings and interiors, with emphasis on the social-cultural influences shaping their development.
+HISTORY OF INTERIOR DESIGN II The study of nineteenth and twentieth-century furnishings and interiors, with emphasis on the social-cultural influences shaping their development.

-520 EXPERIMENTAL FOODS 3 credits Prerequisites: 246 and 3150:130.
-Theory and methods used in the experimental study of foods.
-Analytical procedures in sensory and instrumental evaluation of food quality.
-Individual research emphasized.
+EXPERIMENTAL FOODS Prerequisites: 246 and 3150:130.
+Theory and methods used in the experimental study of foods Analytical procedures in sensory and instrumental evaluation of food quality. research emphasized.
 Lecture/Laboratory.

-523 PROFESSIONAL IMAGE ANALYSIS Prerequisites: Senior status.
-Comparison of theories associated with projecting and maximizing an appropriate professional image consistent with career goals and objectives.
+PROFESSIONAL IMAGE ANALYSIS Prerequisites: Senior status.
+Comparison of theories associated with projecting and maximizing an appropriate professional image consistent with career goals and objectives

-524 NUTRITION IN THE LIFE CYCLE

-Prerequisitie: 316.
-Study of the physiological basis for nutritional requirements, interrelating factors which affect growth, development, maturation and nutritional status from conception through the elderly years.
+NUTRITION IN THE LIFE CYCLE Prerequisite: 316.
+Study of the physiological basis for nutritional requirements; interrelating fac-tors which affect growth, development, maturation and nutritional status from conception through the elderly years.

-525 ADVANCED TEXTILES
+ADVANCED TEXTILES

-Prerequisite: 121.
-Evaluation of physical, aesthetic, comfort, care and durability properties of textile products and testing procedures to determine suitability for desired end uses.

-527 GLOBAL ISSUES IN TEXTILES AND APPAREL Prerequisite: 139.
+3 credits erequisite: 121 Evaluation of physical, aesthetic, comfort, care and durability properties of textile products and testing procedures to determine suitability for desired end uses.
+GLOBAL ISSUES IN TEXTILES AND APPAREL Prerequisite: 139.
 Examines the global structure and scope of the textile and apparel industries emphasizing an economic perspective.
 532 INTERIOR TEXTILES AND PRODUCT ANALYSIS Prerequisite: 158.
 Examination, evaluation, and analysis of products for interiors with emphasis on trade classifications, selection criteria, economic factors, and legislative concerns.

-535 PRINCIPLES AND PRACTICES OF INTERIOR DESIGN Prerequisite: 158 and 433 or 434.
+PRINCIPLES AND PRACTICES OF INTERIOR DESIGN

+Prerequisite: 158 and 433 or 434.
 Study of the business aspect of interior design; business procedures, manufacturing of home furnishings and principles and psychology of marketing home furnishings.

-536 TEXTILE CONSERVATION 3 credits Prerequisites: 121, 123, 317 Principles and practices of textile conservation with emphasis on procedures appropriate for collectors and small historical agencies.
+TEXTILE CONSERVATION Prerequisites: 121, 123, 317.
+Principles and practices of textile conservation with emphasis on procedures appropriate for collectors and small historical agencies.

-537 HISTORIC COSTUME Study of western costume and textiles from antiquity to 1830, with emphasis on social-cultural influences.
+HISTORIC COSTUME Study of western costume and textiles from antiquity to 1830, with emphasis on social-cultural influences.

-538 HISTORY OF FASHION Prerequisite: 317 Study of western fashion, textiles, and designers from the nineteenth century to present, with emphasis on social-cultural influences.
+HISTORY OF FASHIONPrerequisite: 317.
+Study of western fashion, textiles, and designers from the nineteenth century to present, with emphasis on social-cultural influences.

-Study of family stress and crisis including internal and external variables and their influence on degree of disorganization, coping and recovery.
+FAMILY CRISIS mily stress and crisis including internal and external variables and their influence on degree of disorganization, coping and recovery.
 Includes theory, research and application dimensions.

-542 HUMAN SEXUALITY

-3 credits

-Prerequisite: 201 or permission of instructor.
+542 HUMAN SEXUALITY Prerequisite: 20 or permission of instructor.
 Introduction to problems and values.
 Emphasis is on the role of values in intimate relationships, the diverse dimensions of sexual responsibility.

-546 CULTURE, ETHNICITY AND THE FAMILY Study of the role of culture and ethnicity in adaptation of the family system to environment.
+CULTURE, ETHNICITY AND THE FAMILY Study of the role of culture and ethnicity in adaptation of the family system to environment.
 Program applications considered.

-548 BEFORE AND AFTER SCHOOL CHILD CARE Study of the development, implementation and evaluation of school-age child-care programs for before and after school and vacation periods.
+BEFORE AND AFTER SCHOOL CHILD CARE Study of the development, implementation and evaluation of school-age child-care programs for before and after school and vacation periods.